ialbert/bio/README.md

 This software was designed to teach bioinformatics concepts.

-If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, and numerous other preparations that slow down the progress.
-Simple tasks can take seemingly inordinate number of complicated steps.
+If you've ever done bioinformatics you know how even seemingly straightforward tasks require multiple steps, arcane incantations, and various other preparations that slow down progress.

+Even well defined, supposedly simple tasks can take seemingly inordinate number of complicated steps.
 The `bio` package is meant to solve that tedium.
 With `bio` you can write things like this:

-1\.
-Fetch the data from NCBI.

     bio NC_045512 --fetch --rename ncov
     bio MN996532  --fetch --rename ratg13

-1\.
-Align the DNA for the S protein and show the peptide translation with 1 letter peptide code.
+to fetch the data from NCBI and rename data to more meaningful labels, then write:

     bio ncov:S ratg13:S --end 60 --align -pep1

-to produce
+to align the DNA for the S protein while also showing the translation with 1 letter peptide code:

 ```
 # Ident=57(95.0%)  Mis=3(5.0%)  Gaps=0(0.0%)  Target=(1, 60)  Query=(1, 60)  Length=60  Score=273.0  NUC.4.4(11,1)